 Figure 5: Drawing of the Moon, Before the Intervention

 The drawing in Figure 6 was made by the same child who painted Figure 5.
-This time, when the children were asked to draw the Moon, the boy added three more drawings, in addition to the Moon as a yellow circle.
-In each, a circle was drawn in pencil and part of the circle was painted in yellow, indicating the visible part of the Moon, and part is painted black, indicating the unseen part.
+This time, when the children were asked to draw the Moon, the boy drew 4 circles in pencil.
+Part of each circle was painted in yellow, indicating the visible part of the Moon, and part is painted black, indicating the unseen part.
 In this work, the child demonstrated a change in his perception of the Moon.
-He expressed the idea that the way the Moon looks can change, and therefore drew several images, in each of which the visible part of the Moon looks different.
-When asked to explain his work, the boy replied that it was from he saw during the observations of the Moon and what the kindergarten teacher taught.
+He expressed the idea that the way the Moon looks can change.

 Figure 6: Drawing of the Moon After the Intervention